-GSA will conduct studies of six agency fleets (Homeland Security, Air Force, Army, Veterans Affairs, Energy, and Army Corps of Engineers) in FY18.
+- O GSA will conduct studies of six agency fleets (Air Force, Army, Army Corps of Engineers, Department of Energy, Department of Homeland Security, and Department of Veterans Affairs) in FY 2018.
 Five additional agencies will be studied in FY 2019 with four more studied in FY 2020.
 GSA will use an independent consultant to conduct all of the studies on GSA's behalf.
-The studies will include a lease vs. own analysis to determine if leasing from GSA is more cost effective.
-The studies will also include a review of each agency's fleet operation to identify other opportunities for savings and for improvement in fleet management.

-If the study results indicate that it is more cost effective to lease from GSA, the first agency-owned vehicles will be consolidated into the GSA fleet beginning in FY19.
-Full consolidation efforts are expected to take several years.

-Success of the effort is dependent on the agencies participating in and cooperating with the study effort, and following through to consolidate their vehicles if studies indicate that is the most cost-effective course of action for the government.
+The studies will include a lease vs. own analysis to determine if leasing from GSA is more cost-effective.
+The studies will also include a review of each agency's fleet operation to identify other opportunities for savings and for improvement in fleet management. - O If the study results indicate that it is more cost-effective to lease from GSA, the first agency-owned vehicles will be consolidated into the GSA fleet beginning in FY 2019.
+Full consolidation efforts are expected to take several years. - O Success of the effort is dependent on the agencies participating in and cooperating with the study effort, and following through to consolidate their vehicles if studies indicate that is the most cost-effective course of action for the Government.
 Support from OMB to ensure agencies fully cooperate will be essential if the goals are to be reached.

-Summary of Progress - FY18 Q3
+Summary of Progress - FY18 Q4